Networking Archaeological Data

 Call for Applicants

-The Alexandria Archive Institute / Open Context (AAI/OC) is pleased to announce a call for participants for Networking Archaeological Data and Communities, an NEH-funded Institute for Advanced Topics in the Digital Humanities.
+The Alexandria Archive Institute / Open Context (AAI/OC) is pleased to announce a call for applications for Networking Archaeological Data and Communities, an NEH-funded Institute for Advanced Topics in the Digital Humanities.

 Individuals based in any country are welcome to apply, though the NEH Institutes for Advanced Topics in the Digital Humanities program focuses on scholars currently studying or employed at institutions in the United States.
 Thus, U.S. citizens and/or U.S.-based scholars will be given priority.
 International applicants and/or persons without a current U.S. visa should note that, for in-person meetings, a visa cannot be guaranteed.